rhwtenbrincke/games_socialpref/README.md

 Rapoport, A., & Chammah, A. M. (1965).
 "Prisoner's dilemma: A study in conflict and cooperation."
 Ann Arbor: University of Michigan Press.

+Related projects from previous years are Learning Dynamics in Social Dilemmas of FS2012 and the Axelrod Tournament of FS2011.

 ## Research Methods

-Discrete modelling, learning models, social value models and Bayesian models.
+Discrete modelling, learning models, social value models and Bayesian learning models.

 ## Other

 Data on PD games is widely available in many books and papers.
+The book by Rapoport and Chammah (1965) contains sufficient data for carrying out this project, but PG games have been a topic of research for many recent years.